Centered on Community

 Refunds: Students who drop private music lessons after the drop/add period will receive no refund.
 Students dropping lessons during the drop/add period will be charged $50.00 per scheduled lesson.

-Students who feel they are in need of any special accommodations with the Board Plan should contact the Office of Residential Life prior to the first Friday of each semester to schedule a meeting with the Director for Residential Life.
+Students who feel they are in need of any special accommodations with the Board Plan should contact the Office of Residential Life.

 ***The Fees below are Housing Fees only and do not include the cost of the Meal Plan.
 The Meal Plan is an additional cost.